-Th e undersigned grantor declares:
+The undersigned grantor declares:

-Do cumentary transfer tax is \$

-) computed on the full value of property conveyed, or

-() computed on full value less value of liens and

-encumbrances remaining at time of sale.

-() Unincorporated area: () City of,

-and County of
+- Documentary transfer tax is 0.00. () computed on the full value of property conveyed, or - computed on the full value of property conveyed, computed on full value less value of liens and encumbrances remaining at time of sale. - () Unincorporated area: () City of and County of

 S R U PAGE SIZE DA MISC LONG RFD COPY

-М Α L 465 426 PCOR NCOR SMF NCHG EXAM
+М А L 465 426 PCOR NCOR SMF NCHG EXAM

-l.
-T: CTY UNI
+- T: - CTY UNI